zuozhenggh/learning-library/data-management-library/data-lake/lakehouse-configuration.md

 In this lab, we will learn more about the Autonomous Database's built-in Data Load tool - see the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/data-load.html#GUID-E810061A-42B3-485F-92B8-3B872D790D85) for more information.

 ## Task 1: Configure Groups, Users and Polices for the Lake House
+## Task 1: Configure Groups, Users and Polices for the Lakehouse

 It is important to create separate groups and policies to keep the data lake and catalog secure.
 As data assets are discovered and use, the proper authorizations can be granted to users based on these groups.
-Having access to data in the lake is critical for business processes and you will see how to grant this access and use this as a security plan for a data lake.
+Having access to the data lake is critical for business processes and you will see how to grant this access and use this as a security plan for a data lake.
 In this step, you will set up users and policies for using the OCI Data Catalog, OCI Data Lake and ADW.

 First we are going to create an compartment.
 This allows for separation as well as grouping all of the items together in this area.
-Sometimes you may have been already assigned a compartment to use but it is a quick step and throughout the lab you will want to make sure that you are always in this compartment.
+If you are working in one of your tenancies, you may have been already assigned a compartment to use but it is a quick step and throughout the lab you will want to make sure that you are always in this compartment.

-1. Once you are logged in you are at the cloud services dashboard.
+1. Once you are logged in, you are at the cloud services dashboard.
 Click the navigation menu in the upper left to show top level navigation choices.

 ![Oracle home page.](./images/Picture100-36.png " ")